broxus/ever_wallet_flutter_new/README.md

 $ melos decrypt-secrets
 ```

-This command will place the secrets files in the necessary directories: the `/secrets`, `/android` and `/ios` folders
+This command will place the secrets files in the necessary directories: the `/secrets`, `/android` and `/ios` folders.

 When performing a build via Github Actions, secrets are temporarily located in the required folders.
 After building the application, `scripts/clean.sh` is run to remove secrets.